elliottthomlison/MiCasa/README.md

 # MiCasa

-MiCasa is a mobile app that helps renters to find available units without having to constantly check rental websites.
-An user can simply set preferences to what they look for in a rental, and forget it.
+MiCasa is a mobile app that helps individuals looking to rent to find available units without having to constantly check rental websites.
+A user can simply set preferences to what they look for in a rental, and forget about it.
+When they pass an available location that fits their preferences they will receive a notification to their phone whereby they can speak with the owner directly.
-Walk around the neighbourhood, if any listings match your preferences, it will push notify the user providing the listing details and can chat with the owner directly.

 ## Video Walkthrough of MiCasa